Content Marketing for SaaS: The 9-Step Guide

 - Who is my target audience?

 - What kind of content will appeal to them?
-Which channels should we promote this content to better reach out to them?
+Which channels should we promote this content to reach our audience?

 - What does the word “consistent” mean for our brand?
 Does it mean producing an article every week or more?